arashyeganeh/arashyeganeh.github.io/README.md

 Full-Stack Web Developer|Network and Systems Engineer I’m interested in learning and developing systems and trying to be helpful in the technology community.
 My activity is in Network and Systems engineering and Full-Stack Web Developer.

+## Skill as a Front-end developer

+As a Senior Front-End Developer with a deep understanding of JavaScript and expertise in React, I am passionate about building web applications that are not only visually stunning but also highly functional and performant.

+* JavaScript ES6+
+* TypeScript
+* React.js
+* RESTful APIs
+* Jest
+* Jasmine
+* TailwindCSS
+* Bootstrap
+* SASS

 ## Contact Me